homes32/pebakery-docs/Commands/Branch/Run.md

 # Run

-Runs the commands found in a named `[Section]` of a plugin file.
+Runs the commands found in a named `[Section]` of a script file.

-You can run sections from any plugin including the plugin from where `Run` is originally called but only variables in the scope of the current plugin will be visible to the section being run.
+You can run sections from any script including the script from where `Run` is originally called but only variables in the scope of the current script will be visible to the section being run.

 ## Syntax